English Courses for Teens

 As well as enhancing students’ ability to use known language, the Excel books cover all verb tenses and aspects that are considered standard for B1 level language learners on the CEFR.
 These are introduced and practised with an emphasis on usage in communication.
 To this end, students are exposed to functional language such as inviting, predicting, hypothesizing or obligation.

 Students are also introduced to increasingly complex vocabulary, enabling to express themselves more precisely.
 For example, at beginner level students will typically learn the verb “cook”.
 At intermediate level students will learn verbs such as “bake”, “boil”, or “steam” in addition to the generic word.
-The ability that students develop to use language communicatively across all 4 skills makes the Excel books ideal preparation for language tests such as PET (Cambridge PET test) showing the progress your child has made by passing prestigious internationally recognized exams.
+The ability that students develop to use language communicatively across all 4 skills makes the Excel books ideal preparation for language tests such as B1 Preliminary (formerly know as the Cambridge PET test).
+This will show the progress your child has made by passing prestigious internationally recognized exams.